Azure/fta-architecturalreview/articles/sap-on-azure.md

 - **What is the Data Archiving Strategy?**

-    Determine if data archiving in done on a regular basis and how archived data is selected and stored.
-What is tool used for data archiving.
+    Determine if data archiving is done on a regular basis and how archived data is selected and stored.
+What is the tool used for data archiving.

 ## Migration Methodologies

 - **Are you planning to change the operating system and database of the systems during migration to Azure?**

-    Homogeneous migration can be performed if database and operating systems remains same in new platform.
-    Heterogenous migration needs to be performed if there are changes in operating systems OR database.
+    Homogeneous migration can be performed if database and operating systems remains same in new platform, alternatively heterogenous migration needs to be performed if there are changes in the operating systems OR database.

     - [Please refer to SAP Note 1928533(SAP login required) for the VM/OS/DB compatibility information.](https://launchpad.support.sap.com/#/notes/1928533)